 Ankyloglossia, better known as a lingual band, is said to exist when the inferior frenulum is attached to the base of the tongue and restricts the free movement of the tongue.
-Ligaments in the tongue can cause breastfeeding problems, especially difficulty holding the breast or prolonged pain in the mother’s nipple, oral health problem.
-If a tongue-tie is present in a baby, the frenulum can be easily cut in a dental clinic.
+Ligaments in the tongue can cause breastfeeding problems, especially difficulty holding the breast or prolonged pain in the mother’s nipple, oral health problems.
+If a tongue tie is present in a baby, the frenulum can be easily cut in a dental clinic.
 This procedure is called a frenotomy or frenuloplasty.
-In an older child, frenuloplasty is a minor procedure that may require general anaesthesia.
+In an older child, frenuloplasty is a minor procedure that may require general anesthesia.

 Types of Tongue-tie

 Types of Tongue-tie are categorized based on the location the tongue is attached to the floor of the mouth.

 Wherever the ventral surface of the tongue is infused to the ground of the mouth.
 This is often the foremost common variety of depriving, whereby the tie is at the tip of the tongue.

 Wherever the short lingual frenulum is shorter.
 Also, the tie is farther back towards the centre of the tongue.

 - Here are some symptoms of tabs that you may notice in your baby: